everypolitician/image_cache/README.md

 # Image Cache

-Cache images from EveryPolitician on GitHub pages' CDN.
+Build a Github Pages cache of Politician images for a country from EveryPolitician data.

 ## Deploying to Heroku